-In typography itself, there are two elements which people often argue about the definition.
+In typography itself, there are two elements that people often argue about the definition.
 If so, who are they actually?
-Now let’s get right on down to the nitty-gritty.
+Now let’s get right down to the nitty-gritty.

 Typeface vs. Font